Quorka/ChromaDB.NET/README.md

 using var client = new ChromaClient();

-// Define an embedding function (replace with your actual implementation) var embeddingFunction = new SimpleEmbeddingFunction(); // Assuming SimpleEmbeddingFunction from example
+// Define an embedding function (replace with your actual implementation) var embeddingFunction = new SimpleEmbeddingFunction(); // Assuming SimpleEmbeddingFunction from included example solution

 // Create or get a collection
 using var collection = client.GetOrCreateCollection("documents", embeddingFunction);